DeWitt Clinton Littlejohn: Union Army support

+U.S. Congress

-Returning to politics, he successfully campaigned for the United States House of Representatives.
+Returning to politics, he successfully campaigned for the U.S. House of Representatives.
 He was elected as a Republican to the 38th United States Congress.
-He resigned from the army on February 3, 1863, and served in Congress from March 4, 1863, to March 3, 1865.
+He resigned from the Union Army on February 3, 1863, and served in Congress from March 4, 1863, to March 3, 1865.
 During that term, he was Chairman of the Committee on Revolutionary Pensions.
 Littlejohn was not a candidate for renomination in 1864.

-On February 26, 1867, President Andrew Johnson nominated Littlejohn for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 2, 1867.
+On February 26, 1867, President Andrew Johnson nominated Littlejohn for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on March 2, 1867.

+In 1870, the Republican state convention nominated Littlejohn for Lieutenant Governor of New York on the ticket with Stewart L. Woodford, but he declined to run.

+In 1872, fed up with what he perceived to be the corruption of the Grant administration, Littlejohn joined the Liberal Republican Party and supported the candidacy of Horace Greeley for president in 1872, after resolving his previous legal issues with Greeley.
+He then became a Democrat, and was a delegate to several Democratic state conventions and was a political ally of New York governor and 1876 presidential candidate Samuel J. Tilden.

+New York and Oswego Midland Railroad

-He moved his residence to Buffalo, New York until 1867, when he moved back to Oswego.
+He then moved to Buffalo, New York, but returned to Oswego in 1867.
 Littlejohn wanted to afford Oswego the growth possible by a rail connection to a major port.

-In 1868, he organized and served as president of the New York and Oswego Midland Railroad (NY&OM), a route traversing much of New York State on its way to New York City.
+In 1868, he organized and served as president of the New York and Oswego Midland Railroad (NY&OM), a route traversing much of New York state on its way to New York City.
 He also established a steamboat service connecting Long Island to his new railroad.

-In 1870 the Republican state convention nominated Littlejohn for Lieutenant Governor of New York on the ticket with Stewart L. Woodford, but he declined to run.

-Fed up with the corruption of the Grant Administration, in 1872 Littlejohn joined the Liberal Republican Party and supported the candidacy of Horace Greeley for president in 1872, having set aside his previous legal issues with Greeley.
-He then became a Democrat, was a delegate to several Democratic state conventions, and was an ally of Samuel J. Tilden.
+Death

-He died in Oswego, and was buried at the Riverside Cemetery.
+He died in Oswego, New York, and was interred at Riverside Cemetery in Oswego.